Being a divorce lawyer can be a ridiculously stressful and soul sucking job. At the same time, there are real things we can do to

 What I am suggesting here is that it is possible to have it all.
 A great life, a great income, and all the while serving our clients with success.

-Val's recipe on how to be the best divorce lawyer has three elements:
+Val's recipe on how to be the best divorce lawyer has two elements:

 1. Structure and Systematize your law practice.
 We need to work on our law practice, not just in it.